Gibson assembly

 Gibson assembly is a molecular cloning method that allows for the joining of multiple DNA fragments in a single, isothermal reaction.
-It is named after its creator, Daniel G. Gibson, who is the chief technology officer and co-founder of the synthetic biology company, Telesis Bio.
+It is named after its creator, Daniel G. Gibson, who is the chief technology officer and co-founder of the synthetic biology company Telesis Bio.
+The technology is more efficient than manual plasmid genetic recombination methods but remains expensive as it is still under patent.

 Process

 The entire Gibson assembly reaction requires few components with minor manipulations.

 The method can simultaneously combine up to 15 DNA fragments based on sequence identity.
 It requires that the DNA fragments contain ~20-40 base pair overlap with adjacent DNA fragments.
 These DNA fragments are mixed with a cocktail of three enzymes, along with other buffer components.

 The three required enzyme activities are: exonuclease, DNA polymerase, and DNA ligase.